pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 #Iterator Methods

-explicit SSLL_Iter(Node* start)
+explicit SDAL_Iter(T* item_array, T* end_ptr)
 ------------

-* Explicit constructor for an iterator which, when dereferenced, will return a mutable reference to the item held at start
+* Explicit constructor for an iterator which, when dereferenced, will return a mutable reference to the first item held in the item_array parameter
-* start can be tail, which signals that the iterator points to the end of the list
+* Neither item_array nor end_ptr may be null
-* start *cannot* be null, otherwise throw a runtime_error because, since only the current class can call this constructor (Node is private), start==nullptr indicates internal state corruption
+* end_ptr must be greater than or equal to item_array

-SSLL_Iter(const SSLL_Iter& src)
+SDAL_Iter(const SDAL_Iter& src)
 ------------

-* Copy constructor - sets the iterator's current position to that of src
+* Copy constructor - sets the current iterator position in the item array and the end position to that of src
 * Afterwards, operator==(src) should return true, otherwise throw a runtime_error indicating state corruption

-reference operator$\star$() const
+\detokenize{reference operator*() const}
 ------------

 * Returns a mutable reference to the item held at the current iterator position